Skip to contents

 verbose

-logical (with default): terminal output with fitting results.
+logical (with default): enable/disable output to the terminal.

 plot